mjburtenshaw/eng-dev/code-reviews/gitlab/code-review.template.md

     - [x] Changes are easy to reason about.
     - [x] Complex logic checks are extracted to variables.
     - [x] Symbols have meaningful names.
+    - [x] Ignored linting rules are provided an exception.

 - [x] **Tests:** No anomalies detected.